-Hong Kong's handover: How the UK returned it to China - BBC News

 Hong Kong's handover: How the UK returned it to China

-On 1 July, Hong Kong marks the 20th anniversary of the handover from British rule back to China.
+Every year, on 1 July, Hong Kong marks the day where it was returned from British to Chinese control.

+This year, the city will celebrate the 25th anniversary of the British handover - at a time when it's coming under increased Chinese control.

+But what is Hong Kong's connection to Britain, when was it returned to China, and most importantly, what does its future look like?

 What led to the handover?